My Personal Struggle with an Eating Disorder – Part 2

 Last blog I posted about the background history of my personal struggle with an eating disorder.
 Today I want to share with you the downward spiral of my eating disorder.
 For many of you who have never struggled with this, you may be surprised about some of the things I did or thought.
 For many of you who have struggled or are struggling with an eating disorder, you’ll totally get it.

-If you did not get to read part one of my personal struggle with an eating disorder, click to read it now.
+If you did not get to read Part 1 of my eating disorder blog series, I encourage you to now.
 So let’s pick the story up where I left off, which is while I was in college.
 In fact, this is the majority of where my story will be.

 I left the story off when I was in my freshman year of college (culinary school) and had just stopped using diet pills.
 All the weight I had lost came flooding back on, unfortunately.
 At some point during the semester, I was in one of my cooking labs at school.
 All the sudden we heard and ambulance pull up and someone said a girl in the next lab fainted.
 It turns out this girl decided to become a vegetarian but hadn’t done her homework.
 Instead of eating plant sources of protein, she just cut out protein all together.
 While everyone else was worried, I thought this was the coolest thing!
 Nutrition is an exact science; not just eat whatever you want!